United States

 No hay anuncios

 The fragile ceasefire with Iran has led to a low-intensity conflict, but one that remains just as problematic for the global economy.
 The Strait of Hormuz remains completely blocked due to a lack of guarantees and security; a situation that is reproduced at the negotiating table.
-Diplomatic efforts by Pakistan and third countries are trying to bring Washington and Tehran's positions closer, while the American president continues with the same coercive rhetoric as always.
-The problem, however, is that at the country's gas stations, the price of a gallon already exceeds $4.50 on average, a figure unaffordable for many citizens, and which, if not resolved before November, could cost many Republican congressmen their seats.
+Diplomatic efforts by Pakistan and third countries are trying to bring Washington and Tehran's positions closer, while the US president continues with the same coercive rhetoric as always.
+The problem, however, is that at the country's gas stations, the price of a gallon already exceeds an average of $4.50, a figure unaffordable for many citizens, and which, if not resolved before November, could cost many Republican congressmen their seats.

 Cargando